 No one knows for sure what causes bed-wetting but various factors may play a role:

-- Inability to recognize a full bladder if the nerves that control the bladder are slow to mature.
+- An inability to recognize a full bladder if the nerves that control the bladder are slow to mature.
 (Don’t worry, it’s perfectly normal in some kids!)
 Consequently, a full bladder may not wake your child especially if your child is a deep sleeper.

-- A hormone imbalance during childhood, causing some kids to not produce enough anti-diuretic hormone (ADH), that slows nighttime urine production.
+- A hormone imbalance during childhood, causing some kids to not produce enough anti-diuretic hormone (ADH), which slows nighttime urine production.